Siddhartha Gairola

 Master's Thesis

 For my Master's research I was supervised by Prof. P. J. Narayanan at CVIT at IIIT Hyderabad.
-My research was on the following two tasks (1) representation learninng for image style search and retrieval, and (2) color consistent background replacement.
+My research was on the following two tasks (1) representation learning for image style search and retrieval, and (2) color consistent background replacement.

 Work Experience